fabricjs/fabricjs.com/src/content/docs/api/namespaces/filters/classes/HueRotation.md

 > **getUniformLocations**(`gl`, `program`): [`TWebGLUniformLocationMap`](/api/type-aliases/twebgluniformlocationmap/)

-Return WebGL uniform locations for this filter's shader.
+Return a map of uniform names to WebGLUniformLocation objects.

 #### Parameters

 • **gl**: `WebGLRenderingContext`

-The GL canvas context used to compile this filter's shader.
+The canvas context used to compile the shader program.

 • **program**: `WebGLProgram`

-This filter's compiled shader program.
+The shader program from which to take uniform locations.

 #### Returns

 [`TWebGLUniformLocationMap`](/api/type-aliases/twebgluniformlocationmap/)

+A map of uniform names to uniform locations.

 #### Inherited from